 The Archdiocese of Indianapolis is grateful for the abundant gifts of time, talent, and treasure that we receive and in turn take great care in utilizing our resources in an honest, ethical, compassionate, and just manner.
 While the Archdiocese of Indianapolis is comprised of numerous parishes, schools, and agencies, we are united as one Catholic Church.
 This unity is reflected within our shared funds and plans, whereby combining our resources enables us to lower costs and create greater efficiency.
 Below we provide you financial insight into those plans and shared funds by detailing current year results and highlight accomplishments and continued challenges.
-It is important to us that we share this information widely each year.
+One particular challenge that we must highlight is the rising healthcare costs and poor claim experience of our lay and clergy healthcare plans.
+This is a very real and significant threat to the financial stability of not only the Archdiocese but also our parishes, schools, and agencies.
+It is important to us that we are very transparent about these challenges and share this information widely each year.

-While we cannot control nor predict what will happen globally, nationally, or even in our local areas, we do know that we are well positioned to face the unknown challenges and capitalize on positive trends.
-This requires a conscious effort at all locations to make sure resources are used in the most optimal way and in some cases to help build financial reserves to better position locations for the future.
-We look forward to the New Year and focusing our attention in 2024 on these challenges and more.
+While we cannot control nor predict what will happen globally, nationally, or even in our local areas, we do know that we are well positioned to face the known and unknown challenges and capitalize on positive trends.
+This may require difficult decisions and most certainly requires a conscious effort at all locations to make sure resources are used in the most optimal way.
+We look forward to the New Year and focusing our attention in 2025 on these challenges and more.
 We intend to continue to support parishes in any way we can.
 As individual parishes, schools and agencies re-invigorate their ministries and continue to move forward, the whole of the Archdiocese strengthens.